 - Single rooming available for $300 supplement.
-(Only for Guayaquil hotel.)
+(Hotel only.)

-- Your non-refundable deposit of $4,495 will hold your space in this workshop.
+- Your non-refundable deposit will hold your space in this workshop.

 - In addition to our standard Terms and Conditions, for this workshop all payments are non-refundable, and this is why we recommend comprehensive travel insurance including trip cancelation.